-Most of the nearly 70,000 tags released by NMFS in Chatham and Clarence Straits have been released from various NOAA research vessels.
-Chatham and Clarence Straits are considered Eastern GOA Inside waters (Fig. 5).
-The State of Alaska has jurisdiction over fisheries in these waters, and many of the tag releases were made in cooperation with the Alaska Department of Fish and Game (ADF&G).
+Most of the nearly 70,000 tags released by NMFS in Chatham and Clarence Straits (Fig. 2) have been released from various NOAA research vessels.
+The State of Alaska has jurisdiction over fisheries in these waters, and many of the tag releases were made in cooperation with the Alaska Department of Fish and Game (ADFG).